suzettemyrna/downloader-py/README.md

 ---

-## Purpose
+## Project Scope

-Educational project to explore:

-* async programming in Python
-* concurrency control
-* clean architecture
+This project focuses on asynchronous I/O, concurrency control, task orchestration, and separation of responsibilities within a command-line Python application.

 ---